monsoonmaelstrom/book2/book2.md

 “No!
 I’ve barely even gotten started!”
 I shout back at him, and I don’t think I’ve ever said anything in my life which has felt more true.

 “Well, how about I tell you my terms before you storm off?”
-Liam asks with a gleam to his eye that both intrigues and annoys me.
+Liam proposes, with a gleam to his eye that both intrigues and annoys me.

 “Your *terms*?”
 I spit back at him.